vboyev-MSFT/defender-docs/defender-endpoint/android-intune.md

        :::image type="content" alt-text="Image of selected configuration policies." source="media/listedconfigurations.png" lightbox="media/listedconfigurations.png":::

     8. In the **Assignments** page, select the user group to which this app config policy would be assigned.
-Select **Select groups to include** and selecting the applicable group and then selecting **Next**.
+Select **Select groups to include**, select a group, and then select **Next**.
 The group selected here is usually the same group to which you would assign Microsoft Defender for Endpoint Android app.

        :::image type="content" source="media/android-select-group.png" alt-text="The Selected groups pane" lightbox="media/android-select-group.png":::

-    9. In the **Review + Create** page that comes up next, review all the information and then select **Create**.
+    9. In the **Review + Create** page that comes up next, review all the information, and then select **Create**.

        The app configuration policy for Defender for Endpoint is now assigned to the selected user group.

-10. Select **Microsoft Defender** app in the list \> **Properties** \> **Assignments** \> **Edit**.
+9. Select **Microsoft Defender** app in the list \> **Properties** \> **Assignments** \> **Edit**.

     :::image type="content" source="media/mda-properties.png" alt-text="The Edit option on the Properties page" lightbox="media/mda-properties.png":::

-11. Assign the app as a *Required* app to a user group.
-It's automatically installed in the *work profile* during the next sync of the device via Company Portal app.
-This assignment can be done by navigating to the *Required* section \> **Add group**, selecting the appropriate user group, and then choosing **Select**.
+10. Assign the app as a required app to a user group.
+It's automatically installed in the work profile during the next sync of the device via Company Portal app.
+Navigate to the **Required** section, select **Add group**, select the appropriate user group, and then choose **Select**.

     :::image type="content" source="media/ea06643280075f16265a596fb9a96042.png" alt-text="The Edit application page" lightbox="media/ea06643280075f16265a596fb9a96042.png":::

-12. In the **Edit Application** page, review all the information that was entered earlier.
-Then select **Review + Save** and then **Save** again to commence assignment.
+11. In the **Edit Application** page, review all the information that was specified earlier.
+Select **Review + Save**, and then select **Save** to commence assignment.

-### Auto Setup of Always-on VPN
+### Auto setup of always-on VPN

-Defender for Endpoint supports Device configuration policies for managed devices via Microsoft Intune.
-This capability can be used to **Auto setup of Always-on VPN** on Android Enterprise enrolled devices, so the end user doesn't need to set up VPN service while onboarding.
+Defender for Endpoint supports device configuration policies for managed devices with Microsoft Intune.
+This capability enables you to use auto setup of always-on VPN on Android Enterprise enrolled devices, so the end user doesn't need to set up a VPN service while onboarding.

 1. On **Devices**, select **Configuration Profiles** \> **Create Profile** \> **Platform** \> **Android Enterprise**.
 Select **Device restrictions** under one of the following, based on your device enrollment type: